ljAWS/Cantrill.io-AWS-SAA-C03-Course-Notes/README.md

 4. AWS MFA can be activated using a physical MFA device ( like a keyfob) that generates passwords/code periodically and automatically every 30 seconds or so or an MFA app, such as Google Authenticator or DUO.
+     ** Each user within an account needs their own MFA attached to the account.

 ## 1.1.
 Cloud Computing Fundamentals